zchatt/methylK/README.md

 # methylK
-_methylK_ is a directory of scripts used within [(Chatterton et al,Front.
+_methylK_ is a directory of scripts used within [(Chatterton et al, Front.
 Mol.
 Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full)

-Background: DNA methylation is an epigenetic modification that is intricately involved in cell-specification and cell-function.
-Bisulfite conversion of DNA followed by Next Generation Sequencing (NGS) analyzes DNA methylation at the single molecule level.
-The cell-specificity of DNA methylation patterns can be used to identify the cell-of-origin of DNA molecules, such as the deconvolution the cell-of-origin of cell-free DNA (cfDNA).
-To acheive this, we binarize DNA methylation patterns of primary cells-types within genomic context, creating cell-specific DNA methylation reference genomes for the assignment of DNA fragments of unknown source (i.e. cfDNA) to their cell-of-origin.
+Background: DNA methylation is an epigenetic modification critical for cell-specification and cell-function that is covlently bound to cytosine.Bisulfite conversion of DNA followed by Next Generation Sequencing (NGS) produces single-base level DNA methylation information on NGS reads.
+Cell-specific DNA methylation patterns can be used to identify the cell-of-origin of DNA molecules, such as the origin of cell-free DNA (cfDNA) molecules.
+To acheive this, we binarize DNA methylation of primary cells-types within genomic context, creating cell-specific DNA methylation reference for the assignment of NGS reads mixed source (i.e. cfDNA) to their cell-of-origin.

 ## Instructions

 ### File Formats

- targets: a tab-delimited table (.txt) with the headers "sample_seqname" "tissue" "type".
-Each sample to be analysed is represented by one row.
-The sample_seqname column refers to the sample names of the .fastq files i.e. "sample_seqname".R{1/2}.fastq.gz.
-The "tissue" column is used to define which tissue group this sample belongs and can be any value eg. "PBMC".
-The "type" column defines how that sample will be used within the analysis and can be one of 3 values "interest", "contrast" or "identify".
-For type "interest" and "contrast" a methylotype.fasta file will be made for each "tissue" x "type".
+targets: a tab-delimited .txt file with headers "sample_seqname" "tissue" "type".
+One sample per row.
+The "sample_seqname" refers to the sample names eg. "sample_seqname".R{1/2}.fastq.gz.
+The "tissue" defines the tissue group eg. "PBMC".
+The "type" column defines the samples use in the analysis and are either "interest" or "contrast" (tissues to be deconvoluted) or "identify" eg. cfDNA.

 genome: reference genome file (.fa).
 Needs to sorted.
 This can be done using seqkit (seqkit sort -i in.fa -o out.fa)

 fastq: files need to be named "sample_seqname".R{1/2}.fastq.gz.

  note - If you are starting from ".bed" or ".bedGraph" files need to be in the format chr,start,end,methylation_percentage